-SHOWOFF Canopy Featured Artist: Erin HansonFree Shipping on all orders above $1,300
+SHOWOFF Canopy Featured Artist: Erin HansonFree Shipping on All Packages (and orders above $1,300).
+1-2 Week Turnaround!

 You may remember Erin Hanson.
 A couple of weeks ago, we highlighted her personal, harrowing tale of surviving a tropical storm at an art show, but such instances may seem like a walk in the park for the adventure- and nature-loving Hanson.
 She grew up in the great outdoors with what she calls a “boy scout” family, drawing and painting the natural world around her on their many family outings.
 It’s no wonder her first aspirations for professional artistry began during a rock-climbing venture in California’s Mojave Desert.
 Erin Hanson’s fondness of the wild Earth, open skies, and the way the sun’s rays peek through the rock formations shine through her palette of autumnal and summer tones.
 She works with oil paints and in a style she calls “open impressionism,” which uses vibrant colors, fat brush strokes, and thick remnants of paint to give the piece movement and texture.

 She still often paints the desert landscape, red sandstone, and large rock structures from which her career began, climbing vistas and plateaus to capture that perfect viewpoint.

 “Some might consider the desert to be drab and colorless, with white granite rocks and scraggly trees, said Hanson.
 “But I love to capture the moments when early morning light peeks through and lights everything up with sherbets, lavenders, and ice cream colors.”